jasonkhanlar/starve-io-extensions/snippets/README.md

 # snippets

-**All scripts depend on and require starve.io-deobfuscate.user.js to function and should be compatible with one another, but results may vary**
+All scripts depend on and require starve.io-deobfuscate.user.js to function and should be compatible with one another, but results may vary

+Scripts here are for proof of concept and working examples

 ## snippets / starve.io-discord-webhook-top10.user.js